 Secrets and lies

 There are plenty of studies out there that you can easily find which results show that lead is commonly found in a lot of popular lipsticks out on the market.
 How is this possible?
 The FDA doesn’t have any limit for the amount of lead that can be in lipstick (but they do for other things like candy).
 You’re like, but I never see lead as an ingredient listed on lipsticks.
 Yeah, that’s because there are so many freaking loopholes in the regulations set by the FDA, which haven’t been touched since 1938 (!), allowing companies to get away with grouping tons and tons (literally hundreds) of different chemicals under the term “fragrance”.
-Unfortunately, most of the time, fragrance doesn’t actually refer to an assortment of essential oils, which is what we used to think.
+It can get really tricky and annoying, especially when you’re consciously trying to avoid known allergens or toxins.
+For instance, say you’re trying to avoid parabens, and you read through the ingredients of your moisturizer, and you think you’re good because you don’t see any parabens listed on the label.
+But here’s the catch.
+There is a “fragrance” ingredient low on the list, which very well means there could be parabens in that product.
+So unfortunately, most of the time, fragrance doesn’t actually refer to an assortment of essential oils, which is what we naively used to think.
 It often times is a cover-up for crap like lead.

-Do a quick test.
-Go inside your bathroom and see how many products have “added fragrance or parfum” listed as one of the ingredients.
+How about this?
+Why don’t you do a quick test: go inside your bathroom and count how many products have “added fragrance or parfum” listed as one of the ingredients.
 You’ll be surprised, and possibly a little grossed out.

 Beware of gimmicks and false advertising